 A series of other new arrivals also made their impact in the early stages.
 Aguero scored twice on his debut against promoted Swansea City, Juan Mata instantly settled at Chelsea and French midfielder Yohan Cabaye helped Newcastle United move up to third place after going unbeaten for the first 10 Premier League matches.

 It was Roberto Mancini's Man City side who grabbed the initiative in the title race, though, dropping just four points in their opening 14 matches and scoring 48 goals in the process.
 Their first loss followed, allowing United to go level on points at Christmas.

 The only defeat for Sir Alex Ferguson's side up to that point was a 6-1 thrashing by Man City at Old Trafford, with Mario Balotelli scoring twice and grabbing the headlines by revealing a 'Why always me?' shirt in celebration.

-Tottenham Hotspur were the Manchester clubs' nearest rivals at the turn of the year but a 3-2 win for Man City over Spurs on 22 January, sealed by a stoppage-time penalty from Balotelli, effectively ruled them out of the title race.
+Spurs were the Manchester clubs' nearest rivals at the turn of the year but a 3-2 win for Man City over Harry Redknapp's side on 22 January, sealed by a stoppage-time penalty from Balotelli, effectively ruled them out of the title race.

 Man Utd went on an eight-match winning streak to open up an eight-point gap at the top in April, but two defeats, including one courtesy of a Vincent Kompany header, against Man City, plus a 4-4 draw against Everton left their city rivals ahead on goal difference going into the final match.